codecrocodile/test-database-tool/README.md

-# test-database-tool
+# test-databaseName-tool
-Tool to manage set-up of a database, schema, and data.
+Tool to manage set-up of a databaseName, schema, and data.
 This is in current development (20180119)

 CURRENTLY UNDER DEVELOPMENT